datascienceguide/datascienceguide.github.io/_posts/required_background/2016-12-28-opensource-tools-for-datascience.md

 I personally recommend python if you are interesting in doing analysis and build production systems.
 Python is easy to learn and in high demand in industry.
 If you want to focus on analysis and want access to more statistical packages (instead of a general programming language) I recommend R.  If you do not want to code, WEKA might have the functionality you are looking for.

 # Why open source?

 TODO: ellaborate
 -  view source code, contribute, free innovation, cross platform, not tied down, no expensive licenses (or license issues)

+# Running servers

+TODO: talk about why running servers is better and create a guide

 ## Excel/ Open Office